 Do you want to learn how to turn Alexa off at night before going to bed?
 Then, check out this quick guide to know more.

 But don’t worry; we have got you covered.
-Scrolling down are the two ways you can use to turn your device off without plugging them out.
+Scrolling down are the two ways you can turn your device off without plugging them out.

 Table of Contents